An apple a day may keep the doctor away… but a new study also indicates that some baking soda each day may keep the arthritis at bay.

 Now, treating rheumatoid arthritis (RA) may be added to its ever-growing list of purposes.

-It’s important for your overall health to maintain proper pH balance in the human body.
+For your overall health, it’s important to maintain a proper pH balance in your body.
 An environment that’s too alkaline or too acidic can result in a wide array of health problems and negative physical symptoms.

-Experts say baking soda can help to alkalize a too-acidic environment in the body.
-Many holistic and naturopathic doctors, as well as nutritionists, health coaches, and dietitians tout the idea that an alkaline body environment is better than an acidic one — and while that’s true in general, it’s important to note that being too far at either end of the spectrum can result in medical woes.
+Experts say baking soda can help alkalize a highly acidic environment in your body.
+Many holistic and naturopathic doctors, as well as nutritionists, health coaches, and dietitians tout the idea that an alkaline body environment is better than an acidic one.

-Late last month, the Journal of Immunology medical journal published this study, which concluded that drinking water mixed with baking soda could possibly reduce someone’s chances of getting illnesses such as RA and lupus.
+In April 2018, the Journal of Immunology medical journal published a study that concluded that drinking water mixed with baking soda could possibly reduce the chances of getting inflammatory conditions

 Researchers said that the macrophages began to focus on reducing inflammation instead of promoting it.

 Essentially, the baking soda acted as a way to naturally stimulate or “turn on” the macrophages’ anti-inflammatory response.
-Illnesses such as rheumatoid arthritis could benefit from these anti-inflammatory properties.
+Chronic conditions such as rheumatoid arthritis could benefit from these anti-inflammatory properties.

-Baking soda — also known as sodium bicarbonate — basically tells the body to calm down its autoimmune response.
+Baking soda — also known as sodium bicarbonate — appears to tell the body to calm down its autoimmune response.
 Instead, it helps to strengthen the anti-inflammatory response.

 So, cells from the spleen and stomach can tell a faulty immune system that there’s likely no need to turn itself on, only to attack.
 The baking soda seemed to alert macrophages and mesothelial cells that the body wasn’t under actual attack.

-The researchers noted a shift from autoimmune and inflammatory actions to anti-inflammatory ones in the stomach, spleen, kidney, and peripheral blood.
+Researchers noted a shift in healthy human subjects from autoimmune and inflammatory actions to anti-inflammatory ones in the stomach, spleen, kidney, and peripheral blood.

 The shifting landscape is likely due to an increased conversion of proinflammatory cells to anti-inflammatory, plus the production of more anti-inflammatory macrophages and a shift in regulatory T cells.

-This combination of processes drives down the immune response and could help to keep the immune system from attacking its own tissues.
+This combination of processes drives down the immune response and could potentially help to keep the immune system from attacking its own tissues, which occurs in autoimmune diseases.

 People who are in danger of alkalosis wouldn’t benefit from ingesting sodium bicarbonate or further alkalizing their body’s pH levels.